prajwaltelsang/PowerBI_Supersales/README.md

 7. **Customer Feedback**:
    - Collect and analyze customer feedback to identify areas for improvement in product offerings, shipping methods, and customer service.

-By leveraging these insights and suggestions, the superstore can enhance its overall performance, improve customer satisfaction, and drive growth in sales and profitability.